Skip to main content

 7. Click Save.

-Use the String parameter in a Filter gem
+Use the parameter in a filter

 Next, you’ll filter your dataset based on the customer_type parameter.